 is a potentially serious sleep disorder that has detrimental affects on your health.
 It is a disorder marked by complete or partial airway blockage during sleep.
 The blocked airway reduces the amount of oxygen in your blood several times an hour throughout the night, causing frequent awakenings.
 Although you may not fully awaken each time, sleep is disrupted and fragmented enough to create chronic daytime sleepiness.
 Complications include

-, heart disease, and early death.
+high blood pressure, heart disease, stroke, kidney disease, and early death.